 High house prices, stamp duty costs, and the overall shortage of property supply determine many homeowners to rather improve their homes than move into a new one.
-Giving a new lease of life to your interior, remodeling your kitchen, or building an extension can make your home feel new.
+Giving a new lease of life to your interior, remodelling your kitchen, or building an extension can make your home feel new.

 Regardless of what renovations you want to make, finding funds for your project is essential.
 Here are five of the best ways to raise money for your home improvements.